Mexico Tourist Card Online Application

 Mexico Tourist Card (FMM) Information

-The Mexico Tourist Card (FMM) is an obligatory document to obtain prior to your travel to Mexico.
+The Mexico Tourist Card (FMM) is an obligatory document to obtain prior to the planned travel to Mexico.
 The Forma Migratoria Múltiple allows its holders to enter the country by air or land.
 The tourist card serves as a single-entry permit that enables a stay in Mexico of up to 180 days!

 Mexico Tourist Card types